atljoseph/aspnetcore3.webapi/README.md

+This project is inactive (for meow).

 # aspnetcore3.webapi
 AspNetCore 3 - WebApi in Layers

 # Confused?
 Seek `Knowledge`!
 Check the `knowledge` folder when in doubt.
 There are a bunch of notes in there from development in case you are confused or stuck on a build issue.